spacebeam/core/README.md

             <li><b>frame:</b> Number</li>
         </ul>
         A bot loses a game if it takes <b>time</b> or more to advance a single frame <b>frame</b> times.
-        Timeout limits of more than 60,000 ms will not have an effect since timeouts of more than a minute are counted as crashes.
+        Timeouts of more than 60,000 ms will not have an effect since timeouts of more than a minute are counted as crashes.
     </td>
 </tr>
 </table>